“Seahenge” was a 4000 year old Bronze Age timber circle discovered in 1998 on the quiet and often forgotten North Norfolk Holme beach.

 Laser scanning technology recorded every detail.
 The timbers were then moved to the Mary Rose Trust in Portsmouth where again they were “cleaned” and vacuum freeze dried.

-If you’re lucky enough to be in Norfolk, you can visit Lynn Museum, where they have the original upturned tree stump, some of the original timbers and they have also made a life size timber semi-circle to give you an idea of the original size that this circle would have been.
+If you’re lucky enough to be in Norfolk, you can visit Lynn Museum in King's Lynn where they have the original upturned tree stump, some of the original timbers and they have also made a life size timber semi-circle Seahenge replica to give you an idea of the original size that this circle would have been.

 You won’t however, find any traces on Holme Beach!
-But there is an excellent and easy coastal walk should you want to explore the surrounding area.
+Howevver, there is an excellent and easy coastal walk should you want to explore the surrounding area and this takes you right past the site of the discovery.
+There is also a large information board here explaining everything about Seahenge.